nocproject/noc/src/en/reference/network-segment.rst

 be considered as hierarchy of interconnected parts, called *Network Segments*.

-Network Segment is a group of :doc:`Managed Objects</reference/managed-object>` taking specific part in network hierarchy.
+Network Segment is a group of :ref:`Managed Objects<reference-managed-object>` taking specific part in network hierarchy.
 Each Managed Object *MUST* belong to one Network Segment.
 Typical Network Segment hierarchy: